vando026/surgeon/README.md

 )

 ```
-Do you always struggle to remember what customer name the Id represents, or
-vice versa?
-Then you can construct your path like so:
+Surgeon makes constructing the paths to the data easier.
+Can't remember the 9-10 digit Id of the customer?
+Then use the name, like this:

 ```scala
 val path = PbSSHourly(2022, 12, 24, List.range(16, 20)).custName("CBSCom")
 val hourly_df = spark.read.parquet(path)
 ```

-In the code above, some fields are objects with methods, so that you could get
-various formats of, for example, `lifeFirstRecvTime`:
+See the [Paths wiki](https://github.com/Conviva-Internal/conviva-surgeon) for more details about functionality.

+Surgeon makes selecting fields easier.
+No more
+`col("val.sessSummary.d3SessSummary.lifeFirstRecvTimeMs")`.
+Some fields are
+objects with methods, which makes out of the box data manipulation easier.
+For
+example, since `lifeFirstRecvTime` is of `TimeMsCol` type, you can do

 ```scala
 hourly_df.select(